Research Transcription Service

 For details on data security risk and their protection levels, please see the University’s Secure Research Data Strategy website.

-***The SBS-IRB Approval Letter will identify the risk level as minimal risk or moderate risk.
+*** This transcription service can only be used to transcribe data with a Research Data Strategy (SRDS) protection level classification of Low or Moderate.
+The SBS-IRB Approval Letter for Human Subjects research determination will identify the risk level as minimal or moderate risk.
 SBS-IRB projects with minimal risk are labeled as exempt or expedited. ***

-The SBS-IRB Approval Letter with a research determination of not-research will also be accepted for use of the service.
+The SBS-IRB Approval Letter with a research determination of “not research” will also be accepted for access to the service.

 Data protected by HIPAA, FERPA, COPPA, and GDPR cannot be ingested into the transcription service.